 |Income Tax Payable at 20%||£6,886|

-If you complete a tax return, you’ll need to declare your interest income on the form.
+If you fill in a tax return, you’ll need to declare your interest in the main section.
 The personal savings allowance will be automatically applied when HMRC calculates your tax bill as part of finishing up your return.

 Banks will declare savings interest to HMRC if you are not employed, do not receive a pension and do not complete a tax return.
 Your bank will inform HMRC of how much interest you have received, then HMRC will contact you to pay any tax due.

 - Taxable income up to £12,570 – entitled to the starting rate for savings of £5,000 tax-free interest income;